ve345/CS193HW1/SSH_Shortcut.md

 SSH on \*NIX machines, such as Linux or Mac, have default shortcut functionality, which makes it straight forward to set up too.

 ### Step 1
-Navigate to your .ssh folder:
+Navigate to your .ssh folder on your local machine: `cd ~/.ssh`